AryeoHQ/papi/README.md

-# Papi
+# PAPI

-A suite of tools for spec-driven development in Laravel.
+A suite of tools for spec-driven API development in Laravel.

 ## Usage